Delivery mode: ONLINE

 Your successful engineering career will be based upon a mechanical engineering program that will allow you to develop the skills you require to:

-- Model – develop and construct mathematical, physical and conceptual models from scientific principles for the purposes of analysis and design
+- Model – develop and construct mathematical, physical and conceptual models for the purposes of analysis and design

 - Design and develop – employ technical knowledge, design methodology, and apply appropriate tools and resources to design, simulate, visualize and develop components, systems and processes to meet specified performance criteria

-- Select materials – select appropriate engineering materials based on a knowledge of the main properties of materials
+- Select materials – select appropriate engineering materials based on their properties

 - Investigate experimentally – design and conduct experiments, devise appropriate measurements, analyze and interpret data and form reliable conclusions

-- Build and test – demonstrate proficiency in a substantial range of workshop and laboratory procedures with a strong grasp of principles and practices of workshop and laboratory safety
+- Build and test – demonstrate proficiency in a substantial range of workshop and laboratory procedures with a strong grasp of engineering principles and workshop safety

 - Pursue sustainability – ensure that the design, development and specification of materials and components are in balance with the needs of the environment